juliannascruggs/nback/README.txt

 http://mindmodeling.org/cogsci2012/papers/0290/paper0290.pdf

 To do:

-disable play button during the game, reenable on endGame add logic to calculate incorrect "misses" disable match button on click, renable match button at the start of each interval make object fade away between intervals design logic for 1/5 matches message correct/incorrect on match button click
+X disable play button during the game, reenable on endGame add logic to calculate incorrect "misses"
+X disable match button on click, renable match button at the start of each interval make object fade away between intervals design logic for 1/5 matches message correct/incorrect on match button click